decentraland/documentation/content/creator/scene-editor/import-items.md

 weight: 4
 ---

 You can import your own 3D models into the Scene Editor.
 Pick models from a wide selection of free or paid sources on the internet, or to create your own custom models.
+You can also import other assets like images, sound files, and videos.

 {{< youtube UepXpH-k0EI >}}